aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ---

+## AI Auto-Fix [Premium]

+✨ **New in v4.1**

+Once AI Review surfaces issues, you can let AI fix the code directly — no manual search, no line-by-line editing.
+AI Auto-Fix reads the problem description and line numbers from each comment, then edits the source files on your behalf.

+The same AI engines supported by AI Review are available for Auto-Fix: **Claude Code CLI** or **Codex CLI**, configured independently in settings.

+### How to Use

+**Fix all pending issues in the current session**

+Click the **AI Fix** button in the toolbar.
+AI will batch-process all comments in "Pending" status from the current session.

+**Fix specific comments only**

+Right-click one or more comments in the Comment List and select **AI Fix Selected** to target only those issues.

+### How It Works

+- Runs concurrently by file — up to 5 files are processed at a time; within each file, issues are addressed in line-number order
+- Progress streams in real time to an output panel; you can monitor the AI's actions as they happen
+- After completion, the file list refreshes automatically — inspect the diff to confirm the changes
+- Only local source files are modified; nothing is committed or pushed automatically

+### Things to Keep in Mind

+- Fix quality depends on comment clarity — **the more specific the description, the better the result**
+- Always build and test after AI Fix to confirm the code behaves as expected
+- For complex business logic changes, let AI make the first attempt, then review the output carefully before committing

+---

 ## Report Export & Import

 The export and import features are designed to bridge the collaboration gap between reviewers and developers.
 After completing a review, the reviewer exports a report.
 The developer imports the report into their own IDEA to see all comments and fix issues one by one.
 Once fixes are committed, the reviewer pulls the latest code and refreshes the review session to confirm whether issues have been resolved.